gbxyz/rdapper/rdapper/README.md

 - lang=LANGUAGE

     Specify a language.
 This is sent to the server using the `Accept-Language` header.
-If unset, the language will be taken from your $LANG environment variable (or "en" if that is not defined).
+If unset, the language will be taken from your `$LANG` environment variable (or "`en`" if that is not defined).

-- encoding=encoding
+- encoding=ENCODING

     Specify an encoding.
 This is sent to the server using the `Accept-Encoding` header.
-If unset, the encoding will be taken from your $LANG environment variable (or "UTF-8" if that is not defined).
+If unset, the encoding will be taken from your `$LANG` environment variable (or "`UTF-8`" if that is not defined).

 # SEE ALSO